sdascoli/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Hi !
-I am a Ph.D. student working jointly between ENS Paris and FAIR Paris.
+Hi!
+I'm a Ph.D. student working on deep learning, jointly supervised by [Giulio Biroli](https://prairie-institute.fr/chairs/biroli-giulio/) (ENS Paris) and [Levent Sagun](https://scholar.google.com/citations?user=-iPZaBcAAAAJ&hl=en) (FAIR Paris).

 My research seeks to understand the fundamentals of how neural networks learn from data.
-Before that, I studied Theoretical Physics and worked on black hole mergers.
+Before that, I studied Theoretical Physics and worked with NASA on [black hole mergers](https://www.youtube.com/watch?v=i2u-7LMhwvE&t=20s).

-I am passionate about outreach, and write popular science books.
-In my spare time I also play the clarinet, feel free to check out my videos !
+I love communicating science to the general audience, and wrote a couple books for this purpose.
+In my spare time I also play music, feel free to check out my videos!